 Epilepsy Surgery is an alternative for children and adults whose seizures can’t be controlled by medicine or other treatments.
 The main types of epilepsy surgery are:

 - Vagus nerve stimulation

-Epilepsy surgery is performed at the Los Angeles Medical Center by neurosurgeons who specialize caring for patients with epilepsy.
+Epilepsy surgery is performed at the Los Angeles Medical Center by neurosurgeons who specialize in caring for patients with epilepsy.

-Pain Surgery may ease the pain of certain neurological conditions including trigeminal neuralgia (chronic pain of the face), phantom limb pain, stroke and headache.
+Pain Surgery may ease the pain of certain neurological conditions including trigeminal neuralgia (chronic pain of the face), phantom limb pain, stroke, and headache.
 Pain surgery services include:

 - Stereotactic radiosurgery